AmbireTech/adex-protocol/components/market.md

 #### POST /user

 Allows publishers/advertisers to register by providing a signed message.
-This will work even if you're using an [Identity contract](https://github.com/AdExNetwork/adex-protocol-eth/blob/master/contracts/extra/Identity.sol): in this case you need to provide a signed message which recovers an address that has at least `Transactions` privilege level at time of submission.
+This will work even if you're using an [Identity contract]: in this case you need to provide a signed message which recovers an address that has at least `Transactions` privilege level at time of submission.

 Registration is not mandatory.
 The only purpose here is to signal your intent to be displayed as an advertiser/publisher in the Explorer.